-When we are busy, or under a lot of pressure from different areas of our lives, it is easy to spend our time rushing around and focusing on what’s coming next, rather than what currently is.
+When we’re busy or under a lot of pressure from different areas of our lives, it’s easy to spend our time rushing around and focusing on what’s coming next, rather than what currently is.
 This can lead to feelings of stress and anxiety.

-Mindfulness is a technique that can help you bring your full attention to what is happening in the present moment – namely, what you are thinking and feeling and what is happening in your immediate environment.
+Mindfulness is a technique that can help you bring your full attention to the present moment – specifically, what you’re thinking and feeling and what’s happening in your immediate environment.
 It aims to help you take control of your emotions and improve your focus.

 Notice the little things

 For example, if you usually eat your lunch whilst working on your computer or watching TV, then perhaps you aren’t really paying much attention to the taste of what you’re eating.
-To be more mindful in this instance, you could try switching off your electronic devices and focus on tasting each and every mouthful of your lunch – and chances are, you’ll enjoy it so much more!
+To be more mindful in this case, you could try switching off your electronic devices and focus on tasting each and every mouthful of your lunch.
+Chances are, you’ll enjoy it so much more!

 Try new things

-Put some distance between you and your thoughts
+Put some distance between ourselves and our thoughts

 Let go of the past and stop worrying about the future

-Mindfulness isn’t a magic solution to all your problems, but it can be a useful tool with coping with the stresses and strains of daily life.
-And as with anything, the more you practice it, the better at it you will be.
+Mindfulness isn’t a magic solution to all your problems, but it can be a useful tool for coping with the stresses and strains of daily life.
+And as with anything, the more you practise, the better at it you’ll become.

-For those new to mindfulness, joining a local class can be a good way to learn the skills needed to get started, or for those who would prefer to do it in the comfort of your own home – you can read more about Mindfulness on the NHS website here.
+For those new to mindfulness, joining a local class can be a good way to learn the skills needed to get started.
+Or, for those who’d prefer to do it in the comfort of their own home, you can read more about mindfulness on the NHS website.

 There are also a wide range of paid-for and free services out there that you can download on your mobile phone.
 Two of the most popular are Calm and Headspace.
 These both offer free trials, so you can see if you like them before you commit to a monthly subscription.